COVID-19 IN AMERICAS: ON-THE-GROUND PERSPECTIVES

 All hospitals operated or licensed by the Department of Public Health or the Department of Mental Health are to screen all visitors and restrict visitation if individuals show any indication of illness.

 The COVID-19 Response Command Center has been working with its Advisory Board of medical experts and epidemiologists from Harvard University, University of Guelph and Northeastern to refine models related to the expected surge of COVID-19 cases.
-These efforts include modeling the surge’s timing, number of cases, necessary bed capacity, and work to find facilities that will meet overfill capacity.
+These efforts include modelling the surge’s timing, number of cases, necessary bed capacity, and work to find facilities that will meet overfill capacity.